DBCobra/CobraBench/README.md

 ---

-One can run Cobra bench with RocksDB on a single machine -- RocksDB and its clients run in the same machine.
+One can run Cobra bench with RocksDB on a single machine -- both RocksDB and its clients locate in the same machine.
 (One can also run RocksDB and its clients on different machines, see [Step 3](#autorun) in the next chapter for more information.)

 First, specify using RocksDB as the backend in the config file: